M1Z1/Radio-Crawler/README.md

    });
    ```
 Each piece can be played using the `.play` method: `~testpiece1.play;`
-Each piece can be stopped and resetted using the `.stop` and `.reset` methods:
+Each piece can be stopped and reset using the `.stop` and `.reset` methods:
 `~testpiece1.stop;` `testpiece1.reset;`